Azure-Samples/azure-spring-boot-samples/eventhubs/spring-cloud-azure-stream-binder-eventhubs/eventhubs-binder/README.md

-# Spring Cloud Azure Stream Binder for Event Hub Code Sample shared library for Java
+# Using Spring Cloud Stream Binder for Azure Event Hubs

 This code sample demonstrates how to use the `Spring Cloud Stream Binder` for `Azure Event Hubs`.The sample app has two operating modes.